gvalkov/tailon/README.md

 with `make test`.

 The integration tests are written in Python and use `pytest` and `aiohttp` to interact with a running `tailon` instance.
-To run the integration tests, you first need to install the needed dependencies:
+To run them you first need to install their dependencies:

 ```shell
 # Option 1: Using a virtualenv